 Reclamation

 Reclamation is the process of grinding the existing pavement in place and mixing it with the existing base gravel material to improve the strength of the base.
 The reclaimed material can be shaped to re-establish the roadway cross-section and improve drainage.
 After compaction of the reclaimed material, 3.5 inches of pavement is installed.
-Existing manhole and catch basin covers are required to be adjusted, as needed, through the reclaim process.
+Existing maintenance hole and catch basin covers are required to be adjusted, as needed, through the reclaim process.